rohinimore1111/Test/README.md

 # Test
-This repository includes automated test scripts for GOR Pathology web application.
+This repository includes source code for automated test scripts for GOR Pathology web application.